doc4d/4d-web-studio/docs/design-webforms/components.md

 ## Crafted components

-You can turn your components into reusable chunks by saving them as *crafted components*.
+You can craft your own components, that is, turn any component and its child components into a reusable component.

 Any component can be saved as crafted component, except for the Webform component.